 November is Academic Writing Month #AcWriMo at Methodspace!
-The theme of week three is: Focusing to Be Productive.
+This post was part of the 2017 #AcWriMo series.
+The theme of week three was: Focusing to Be Productive.
 Being productive as a 21c writer means being able to find the right digital tools.

 My academic writing primarily involves longer projects, namely books.
 Over the years I’ve tried a variety of strategies in the hope that I could use time to productively focus on writing, rather than wasting time trying to keep track of drafts and versions.
 In this post I will share my choices, and look forward to hearing about yours.

 Writers need word processing software.
 Microsoft Word has become the standard, though alternatives exist.
 I’ve discovered that when burdened with documents of more than 50,000 words, Word gets tired and cranky.
 Formatting and other features stop working properly.
 It always seems that when I’m madly finalizing the manuscript for a book, hours and hours are unhappily spent trying to correct errors that occur when I try to compile multiple chapters into one document.
 I thought this was a result of an inadequacy on my part, but after reading the stories of other writers, it became apparent that this problem is quite common.

 I decided to try something different for the book I am working on right now, so I purchased Scrivener.
 At the mid-point in the project, I am pleased with it.
 I set it up with the table of contents and added research excerpts, notes, preliminary drafts, and outlines.
 A labeling feature allows you to note whether an item is front matter, section introduction, or chapter and whether it is the first or final draft.
 This is a big help for me since in the past I was continually lost in multiple versions.